Tanu Weds Manu Returns: Plot

-Tanu Sharma and Manoj Kumar Sharma, aka Manu are a couple in London that married four years ago and have an unhappy and dysfunctional marriage.
-Tanu gets Manu detained in a mental asylum as revenge, and returns to her hometown Kanpur, India, when her friend Payal calls her from India and tells Tanu that she has given birth to a baby girl.
+Four years after their marriage in Kanpur, Tanuja "Tanu" Sharma and Manoj "Manu" Kumar Sharma moved to London, where Manu works, and are revealed to be suffering an unhappy and dysfunctional marriage.
+During a psychiatric discussion gone wrong, Tanu gets Manu detained in a mental asylum as revenge after he loses her temper on her, and returns to her hometown Kanpur, India, when her friend Payal calls her from India and tells Tanu that she has given birth to a baby girl.
 Before leaving London, Tanu rings Manu's friend Pappi Kutti in Delhi and tells him to immediately leave for London and release Manu.

-In Kanpur at her parents' home, Tanu encounters a crafty law student called Chintu who has become a lodger but refuses to pay rent or vacate the room.
+Back in Kanpur at her parents' home, Tanu encounters a crafty law student called Chintu who has become a lodger but refuses to pay rent or vacate the room.
 Chintu befriends Tanu and slowly develops a crush on her, bemused by her antics.
 Tanu also learns that her ex-boyfriend, Raja Awasthi, is getting engaged to another girl and gets jealous.
 Pappi reaches London and gets Manu out and they reach India, where Manu sends a legal notice to Tanu to make her apologise, but she does not respond.

-One day Manu goes to Delhi University to give a medical speech, where he sees Kusum Sangwan, a young Haryanvi student-athlete, who resembles Tanu.
+One day, Manu goes to Delhi University to give a medical speech, where he sees Kusum "Datto" Sangwan, a young Haryanvi student-athlete, who resembles Tanu.
 He slowly gets obsessed with Kusum and keeps following her despite Pappi's warning.
 One day after Kusum confronts them, Manu tells her about Tanu.
 Kusum sympathises and they gradually develop feelings for each other.
 Manu tells Kusum he wants to marry her and meets Omi, her elder brother.
 Omi has no issues with Manu but shows a picture of the boy his wife wanted Kusum to marry, who turns out to be Raja.
 Payal Gill, Tanu's best friend, calls Tanu and confesses that her newborn baby's father is not her husband Jassi Gill.

 Chintu gets jealous of Raja going around with Tanu and their ongoing feelings and tells her father about it.
 He even sends Manu a nasty legal notice for a divorce, without Tanu's consent, but Manu responds by agreeing, which shocks Tanu.
 She confronts Chintu who says he loves her but Raja shoves him off.
 Raja also discovers his engagement is being called off as Manu is going to marry the new girl in his life.
 Both Raja and Tanu are enraged and decide to go to Delhi to confront Manu.